Harrison Bader: 2018 season

-2019: Baseball America NL Best Defensive Outfielder
+2019 season

 Bader began 2019 as St. Louis' starting center fielder.
 However, he struggled at the plate, and was eventually moved into a bench role.
 On July 30, he was demoted to Memphis after slashing .195/.309/.648 with six home runs and 19 RBIs over 90 games.
 With Memphis he played in 16 games, batting .317/.427/.698 in 63 at-bats with seven home runs and 15 RBIs, and 3-for-3 in stolen bases.
 He was recalled to St. Louis on August 20.
 In his first game after being called back up, Bader hit a triple, scored two runs, and walked three times in a 9–4 win over the Milwaukee Brewers.

 Bader finished the 2019 regular season with St. Louis, batting .205/.314/.366 with 12 home runs, 39 RBIs, 11 stolen bases, and 13 hit by pitches over 128 games.
 He was one of eight major league players to record double-digit totals in home runs, stolen bases, and hit by pitches.
 His sprint speed was 29.5 feet/second, 11th-fastest of all major leaguers with 100 or more competitive runs.

 On defense, he again had eight outfield assists (2nd among NL outfielders), and led National League outfielders with four double plays, the most by a Cardinals outfielder since Jim Edmonds had five in 2003, as Bader played all 122 games in center field.
 His .956 zone rating was the highest by a Cardinals outfielder since the category was first tracked in 1987.
 He was named the "Best Defensive Outfielder" in the National League in Baseball Americas 2019 Best Tools survey of managers, coaches, scouts, and executives.
 He also received his first nomination and was a finalist for a Rawlings Gold Glove.

-2020
+2020 season

 Bader returned as the starting center fielder in the COVID-19 pandemic-shortened 2020 season, slashing .226/.336/.443 with two triples (10th in the NL), four home runs, and 11 RBIs over 50 games.
 His 29.5 feet/second sprint speed was seventh-fastest in major league baseball, of all players with 25 or more competitive runs.
 On defense, he had two assists (fifth among NL center fielders), and a zone rating of .974 (second among NL outfielders).